How Will Coronavirus Impact House Prices?

 Back then, the banking system was on the verge of collapsing.

-Although mortgage lenders are worried about the current situation, their balance sheets are healthy and they are well-capitalised to weather the storm.
+Although mortgage lenders are worried about the current situation, their balance sheets are healthy and they are well-capitalised to weather what could be a turbulent period.

-The logistics of the house sale market are also a lot more adaptable to challenging circumstances like this.
+The logistics of the house sale market have also proven to be adaptable to challenging circumstances like this.

-During the height of the pandemic, viewings / appointments were done whilst on lockdown (see below), contracts signed online and we learnt how to communicate online better than ever before.
+Even during the height of the pandemic, for example, safety-conscious viewings / appointments were done whilst on lockdown (see below), contracts signed online and we learnt how to communicate online better than ever before.

 Interest Rates Hit New Lows

 You’re probably aware that the Bank of England dropped interest rates to a new historical low of 0.1% in March of this year.

 Alongside various other economic measures, this will undoubtedly help fuel house price growth once the Coronavirus crisis is over.